osscameroon/osscameroon-blog/content/post/articles/Become-A-Software-Developer.md

 Usually in bootcamps 90% of learning is done hands-on, but some people feel that the main emphasis should be on concept theory as they find it much more interesting and important than practice.

-# Be a full Sel-Taught developer:
+# Be a full self-taught developer:

 {{<figure src="/Become-A-Software-Developer/self-taught-developer.jpg"  alt="self-taught-developer">}}